tianle91/kaggle-amex-default-prediction/README.md

 The previous run set this to 1 whereas the submitted run is 0.05.
 Setting it to 0.05 forces equal weights for both positive and negative labels, which is the primary factor behind the improvement.

+Update: Note that setting `postive_label_multiplicative_factor` to 0.05 causes oversampling of negative labels by 20 times in pre-subsampled training because it was subsampled at 5%.

 ## Learnings from 3
 There were roughly 3 times the original number of features from `transform_aggregated.py` due to